numkem/msgscript/README.md

 <!-- markdown-toc end -->

-TLDR: msgscript is what you could call a poor's man Lambda-like function/application server.
-It can run function and even some small web based applications.
+TLDR: msgscript is what you could call a poor man's Lambda-like function/application server.
+It can run functions and even some small web based applications.

 ## Features